amrsaj/Ammar_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/BnCfWkVadUs?si=U_ZmSntP_oZweoud" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 My second milestone mainly consisted of planning out the final build and attaching the display and Raspberry Pi to the cardboard backboard.
 I am very surprised by how fast things are moving along in my project- I completed my first milestone yesterday morning and am already done with my second.
 After finalizing the calendar and weather modules, I was able to swiftly finish all the OS related issues right before my original SD card broke, which contained all the code I was working on.
 However, in just a few hours, I was able to recover all my progress and continue the building process of my Smart Mirror.
 I am now waiting on a 3D printed part that will allow me to do the final assembly of the Magic Mirror, and still allowing me to access the Raspberry Pi to add any software modifications before my final milestone.
+Additionally, I'm also brainstorming ideas for

 # First Milestone